 Central Health is authorized to purchase, sell, and invest its funds and funds under its control in accordance with the Texas Public Funds Investment Act, Government Code Chapter 2256 and its subsequent amendments.
-During the fiscal period, investments consisted of U.S. government treasury securities, U.S. government agencies securities, commercial paper and participation in three local government investment pools (TexPool, TexSTAR and TexasTERM).
-The carrying amount of investments as of September 30, 2011, is displayed on the balance sheet as short-term investments.
+During the fiscal period, investments consisted of U.S. government agencies securities, commercial paper and participation in three local government investment pools (TexPool, TexSTAR and TexasTERM).
+The carrying amount of investments as of September 30, 2012, is displayed on the balance sheet as short-term investments.